zyy-cn/darknet_interface/README.md

 $ ./demo webcam ../../darknet/cfg/yolov3.cfg ../../darknet/weights/yolov3.weights 0.5 0
 ```

-AI camera is also supplied, here is the Usage:
+AI camera is also provided, here is the usage:
 ```
 $ ./AI_camera ${cfg_path} ${weight_path} ${thresh} ${webcam_index} ${target_class_index_list}
 ```
 ${target_class_index_list} is an integer vector in which class index of targets you want to detected is stored.
-Image captured is stored in bin/cap renamed by time.For instance, you can detect person, cat and dog(class_id is 0, 15 and 16) using model trained on MSCOCO with thresh 0.5 through camera 1 by running:
+Image captured is stored in bin/cap renamed by time.
+For instance, you can detect person, cat and dog(class_id is 0, 15 and 16) using model trained on MSCOCO with thresh 0.5 through camera 1 by running:
 ```
 $ ./AI_camera ../../darknet/cfg/yolov3.cfg ../../darknet/weights/yolov3.weights 0.5 1 0 15 16
 ```